davidkastner/evoAllostery/README.md

 ## I. Overview
 ### Introduction
-The purpose of these repo is to facilitate running statistical coupling analysis for the V-set family proteins.
+The purpose of this repo is to facilitate running statistical coupling analysis for the V-set family proteins.
 Specifically, the project is looking at amino acid co-evolution in human siglecs.
 The repo starts from raw structural and sequence data and generates a multiple sequence alignment based on the sequence of Siglec-7.
 The alignment is then processed to extract evolutional information to find domains under unique selectional pressure.
 The pySCA code is written and maintained by the Ranganathan Lab and is used extensively throughout the analysis (1,2).
-It is beautifully documented here:
+It is documented here:
 https://ranganathanlab.gitlab.io/pySCA/

 ### Raw data description